franclocat/CoffeeMachine/README.md

 1. **Package and Imports:**
    - The code is organized into a package named `CoffeeMachine`.
-   - It imports a custom `Coffee` class from the `CoffeeTypes` package, which presumably contains different types of coffee with their properties.
+   - It imports a custom `Coffee` class from the `CoffeeTypes` package, which contains different types of coffee with their properties.

 2. **Class: CoffeeMachine:**
    - Attributes: